Kumtag Desert: Ongoing desertification

-The Kumtag Desert is continuing a process of expansion that is the result of centuries of overgrazing of this region that is beyond its carrying capacity.
-According to the AFP news report of November, 2007: "Towering sand dunes [of the Kumtag Desert] loom over the ancient Chinese city of Dunhuang".
-According to Hogan: "Rapid expansion of the Kumtag Desert and other dunes formations threaten to engulf Yungang and other archaeological sites"; moreover, the desertification adjacent to the Kumtag Desert is part of a larger problem in northern China where the present rate of desertification in this single region of China (e.g. Northern China) now exceeds 1000 sqmi per annum.
-To mitigate the desertification, the town of Dunhuang has placed severe limitations on immigration, and has also placed restrictions on new water-well development or new farm additions.
+The Kumtag Desert is expanding and threatening to engulf previously productive lands with its arid wasteland character, a result of centuries of overgrazing and unsustainable agricultural practices.
+According to The Sydney Morning Herald, "Towering sand dunes [of the Kumtag Desert] loom over the ancient Chinese city of Dunhuang".
+The desertification adjacent to the Kumtag Desert also threatens archaeological sites, and is part of a larger problem in northern China where the rate of desertification exceeded 1000 km2 per annum as of 2007.
+To mitigate the desertification, the town of Dunhuang has placed restrictions on new water-well development or new farm additions, as well as limits on tourism.